pyrretsoftware/termusic/README_future.md

 - ``queue skip`` - skips to the next song in the queue
 - ``exit`` - exits the program.
 - ``volume <volume percent>`` - sets the volume, a value from 0 to 100.
+- ``loop`` - enables looping, ignoring the queue and looping the current song.
+- ``noloop`` - disables looping.
+- ``theme <theme>`` - applies a theme given its name.
+You can view your themes in the ./ui/themes folder.
+- ``share`` - copies a sharable link to the song your listening to.

+You can also use the right and left arrow keys to restart or skip songs.